robhabraken/sitecore-power-publish/README.md

 Sitecore Power Publish
 ======================

-Sitecore Publish functionality improvements and extensions by Rob Habraken Compatible with Sitecore 6.6 and up
+Sitecore Publish functionality improvements and extensions for Sitecore 6.6 and up by Rob Habraken

 ### Power Publish ###